kyleblee/daily_recipes_gem/NOTES.md

     - Once I had the file structure set up.
 I planned out the user flow of my CLI application in NOTES.md.
 The general gist was...(see PLANNING below and include in post)
     - Avi's "CLI Gem Walkthrough" video was a really helpful guide for starting to build.
 I created a "daily-recipes" file in the bin directory and added a shebang line.
 The file, for the time being, just puts-ed "You ready to eat some food, yo?", just so I could be sure it was working.
 Once I tested that, I created a CLI.rb file inside of my lib/daily_recipes directory for actually handling the user interaction of the program (the CLI controller) and created a class called #start that greets the user and gets the first input (whether or not they would like to see the recipes of the day).
     - When I tried running the daily-recipes executable, I got the 'uninitialized constant' error because my load dependencies weren't set up correctly.
 So, I continued to watch Avi's video and used that guidance to fix the dependencies in my program.
 I decided to use the lib/daily_recipes file as my environment, similar to what he does in the video.
     - Changed #start to #greeting, to be more descriptive.
 Then, I added conditional statements inside of #greeting so that "yes" presents a menu for them to choose from, "no" says a "goodbye" message and exits the program, and anything else calls #greeting again until "yes" or "no" is entered.
 I also used #downcase so that if the user types any uppercase letters, the program shouldn't break.
+Went back and added an until loop, so that I can give a "not sure what you meant" message for unexpected inputs and then prompt the user for input again.

 ## PLANNING
     - What is the gem: A CLI application that scrapes the latest recipes on the homepages of allrecipes.com, recipe.com, and seriouseats.com, and presents them to the user so they can choose a recipe and get more information.